Venezuela For Kids

 Capybaras

-Manatees can be found as well as Amazon river dolphins.
+Manatees can be found here as well as Amazon river dolphins.

-The crocodiles in the Orinoco river are among the largest crocodiles and smaller than the Nile and saltwater crocodiles.
+The crocodiles in the Orinoco river are amongst the largest crocodiles but smaller than the Nile and saltwater crocodiles.
 Orinoco crocodiles have a long and narrow snout compared to other crocodile species.

 Orinoco crocodile